Saint Jerome Writing

-Saint Jerome Writing, also known as Saint Jerome in His Study or Saint Jerome, is an oil painting by Caravaggio, which is generally dated to 1605-1606.
+Saint Jerome Writing, also known as Saint Jerome in His Study or Saint Jerome, is an oil painting by Caravaggio, generally dated 1605-1606.

-The painting shows Saint Jerome, a Doctor of the Church in Roman Catholicism, who was famous subject for painting.
+The painting shows Saint Jerome, a Doctor of the Church in Roman Catholicism, who was a famous subject for painting.
 Caravaggio also created other paintings of him in Meditation and engaged in writing.
-The artwork was executed in a fast way, so there are irregularities in the rendering of the beard and the outlines of the books and cloak.
+The artwork was executed fast, so there are irregularities in the rendering of the beard and the outlines of the books and cloak.

 The artwork was executed for Cardinal Scipione Borghese in the 17th century.
-Famous art historian Giovanni Pietro Bellori recounts in his “Vite de’ pittori, scultori e architetti moderni” (1672), that the canvas was in the Borghese Collection in the mid 17-th century, when it was hanging in the Stanza del Moro.
-The masterpiece was attributed to Caravaggio in 1693 and later, from 1790 onwards, it was ascribed to Jusepe de Ribera.
-Most art historians claim that the painting should be dated to the end of Caravaggio’s artist period (1606).
+Famous art historian, Giovanni Pietro Bellori, recounts in his “Vite de’ pittori, scultori e architetti moderni” (1672) that the canvas was in the Borghese Collection in the mid 17 century, when it was hanging in the Stanza del Moro.
+The masterpiece was attributed to Caravaggio in 1693, and later, from 1790 onwards, it was ascribed to Jusepe de Ribera.
+However, most art historians claim that the painting should be dated to the end of Caravaggio’s artist period (1606).

-His head counterbalanced with the skull, he is focused on reading and annotation of the sacred passages, and symbolically counters the futility of worldly goods.
-The concept of St. Jerome Writing is itself an astonishing achievement, in which the composition and the subject strengthen each other: an aging saint, hectically concentrating on what he has wrotten, extends a twisting hand to the inkwell on the other side of the table, and at the same time points to the skull, a reminder about death, which symmetrically observes him in his very struggle to overcome it.
+His head counterbalanced with the skull, he is focused on reading and annotating the sacred passages and symbolically counters the futility of worldly goods.
+The concept of St. Jerome’s Writing is itself an astonishing achievement, in which the composition and the subject strengthen each other: an aging saint, hectically concentrating on what he has written, extends a twisting hand to the inkwell on the other side of the table, and at the same time points to the skull, a reminder about death, which symmetrically observes him in his very struggle to overcome it.

-In the days before the Reformation, Jerome was shown with a lion and a cardinal’s hat.
-Now the Catholic reformers wanted to reduce religious art to its foundations, and the virtuous cardinal, whose extensive features were to be invented and caricatured by Bernini, acquired an artwork that was as strict as it was gloomy.
+Jerome was shown in the days before the Reformation with a lion and a cardinal’s hat.
+Now the Catholic reformers wanted to reduce religious art to its foundations.
+So the virtuous cardinal, whose extensive features were invented and caricatured by Gian Lorenzo Bernini, acquired an artwork as strict as it was gloomy.